H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Azure Architecture Theory/Shared Access Signature SAS Tokens.md

  - 14) se (End Time): Defines the expiration time of the SAS token.
 Here, it is set to "2099-05-06T06:03:29Z", indicating the token is valid until May 6, 2099.

-st (Start Time): Specifies the start time from when the token becomes valid.
+ - 15) st (Start Time): Specifies the start time from when the token becomes valid.
 For this token, it's "2024-05-05T22:03:29Z".

-spr (Protocol): Restricts the protocols through which the resources can be accessed.
+ - 16) spr (Protocol): Restricts the protocols through which the resources can be accessed.
 It’s set to HTTPS, ensuring all communications are secure.

-sig (Signature): The cryptographic signature, which is an encoded string generated from the account key and the string-to-sign.
+ - 17) sig (Signature): The cryptographic signature, which is an encoded string generated from the account key and the string-to-sign.
 It is used to authenticate the SAS token request

+## SAS Tokens can be used to authenticate with Azure CLI